 Exercise #1: Anxiety relievers

-Now - just like someone's gently touching your side abdomen, pushing you sideways - let your torso wave from the right side to the left.
+Now - just like someone's gently touching your side abdomen, pushing you sideways - let your upper body wave from the right side to the other side.
 For extra sauce - close your eyes and enjoy the movement.

 Exercise #2: Laptop rainbows

 Time to put the workstation to a better purpose!
 Before you do - if you're still glued to your screen - turn off the blue light emission (switch to night mode).

 Exercise #3: Wonder woman

 OK, superhero.
 Time to forge ahead strong.
 Clench your fist and lift your arms up with shoulders and elbows bent at a 90-degree angle as a starting position.
 Flex and squeeze - you should feel it in your hands, forearms, upper arms, and shoulders.

 Transition slowly - still flexing - into a shield pose with your palms facing your head.
 Slowly go back to the original stance feeling your shoulder blades almost touching.

 The cool part begins.
 Get ready to feel a little burn! 🔥

 More rainbow activity!
 This time they conspire to help you maintain a strong core and raise your body temperature.
 Instead of just sitting with your spine in a straight line, we'll ask you to lift your legs up.
 Knees bent, butt squeezed, right knee touching your left knee in front of you.
 Only your glutes remain in contact with the ground, legs are airborne.
 Time to fire up those core muscles.